Am deschis grupe noi Abheda Yoga Tradițională în

 The literacy rate in the Valley is among the highest in Pakistan, reaching a figure of over 90% among Hunzakuti children.
 Virtually every child of recent generations attends school to the high school level.
 Many choose to go further and study in universities in Pakistan or the West.
 Most Hunzakuts today are Muslims belonging to the Ismailite sect, worshipping His Highness, Prince Karim Aga Khan IV.
 In the village of Ganish, over 90% of the inhabitants are Shiite Muslims.

-If in any other province of Pakistan, life expectancy reaches about 50-60 years, typical of a third world country, it seems that in the Hunza Valley scientists are direct witnesses of an incredible phenomenon.
-According to studies conducted under the aegis of numerous researchers, in the Hunza Valley live probably the longest-lived people in the world.
+If in any other province of Pakistan, life expectancy reaches about 50-60 years, typical for a third world country, it seems that in the Hunza Valley scientists are direct witnesses of an incredible phenomenon.
+According to studies carried out under the aegis of numerous researchers, probably the longest-lived people in the world live in the Hunza Valley.

-The first of the researchers who dedicated his life to the detailed analysis of the so-called “Mit Hunza” was the American Jay Milton Hoffman, who in 1960 was delegated by the U.S. National Geriatric Society to study the causes and factors that determine the state of health and the proverbial longevity of hunzakuti.
+The first of the researchers who dedicated his life to the thorough analysis of the so-called “Hunza Myth” was the American Jay Milton Hoffman, who in 1960 was delegated by the U.S. National Geriatric Society to study the causes and factors that determine the health and proverbial longevity of the Hunza people.
 Dr. Hoffman wrote down his observation in a paper that would make many waves in modern medicine.

 The volume “Hunza: Secrets of the World’s Healthiest and Oldest Living People” tells about a distant land where people do not suffer from diseases common to sedentary Western populations and consume harmful foods.
 In Hunza, not even the oldest people suffered from Parkinson’s, increased cholesterol, heart disease, cancer (cancer is totally unknown among them), arthritis, dental caries, bladder diseases, diabetes, tuberculosis, hypertension, allergies, asthma, liver disease, constipation, hemorrhoids or hundreds of other conditions that come as an ironic bill for us, the “civilized, technologically advanced, and all-knowing in our educated ignorance.”